Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Abstract

 \section{Abstract}

-Current LLM-based coding agents follow a serial execution paradigm: the model first generates the complete code, then invokes an interpreter to execute it.
+Current LLM systems are increasingly equipped with a code interpreter that executes generated code to obtain results.
+This works serially: the model first generates the complete code, then an interpreter executes it.
 This sequential workflow leaves the executor idle during generation and the generator idle during execution, resulting in unnecessary end-to-end latency.
-We observe that, unlike human developers, LLMs produce code tokens sequentially without revision, making it possible to execute code as it is being generated.
+Our key observation is that an LLM, unlike a human developer, emits code tokens left to right and does not backtrack over what it has already written.
+This makes it possible to start executing a piece of code while later tokens are still being generated.
 We formalize this \textbf{parallel execution} paradigm, modeling it as a three-stage pipeline of generation, detection, and execution, and derive closed-form latency bounds that characterize its speedup potential and operating regimes.
 We then present \approach{}, a concrete implementation featuring AST-based chunking, dynamic batching with gated execution, and early error interruption.
 We evaluate \approach{} across four benchmarks, seven LLMs, and three execution environments.
-Results show that \approach{} reduces the non-overlapped execution latency by up to 99.9\% and the end-to-end latency by up to 55\% across seven LLMs and four benchmarks.
+The overlap mechanism hides almost all execution behind generation, reducing the non-overlapped portion of execution time by up to 99.8\% and cutting end-to-end latency by up to 37.3\% on error-free runs.